HadoopGenomics/Hadoop-BAM/README.md

 Installation
 ------------

-If you're using Hadoop 1.2.1, a precompiled "hadoop-bam-X.Y.jar" is available that you can use.
+If you're using Hadoop 2.2.0, a precompiled "hadoop-bam-X.Y.Z.jar" is available that you can use.
 Otherwise, you'll have to build Hadoop-BAM yourself by by using Maven (version 3.0.4 at least) and following the instructions below.